-Other Colombian sites, not mentioned on this page, are also listed as a Unesco heritage, but are in regions that are still off the beaten tracks and hardly accessible during a discovery trip to Colombia (Quibdo, Valpes, Pasto…).
+Other Colombian sites, not mentioned on this page, are also listed as UNESCO Heritage sites, but are in regions that are still off the beaten tracks and hardly accessible during a discovery trip to Colombia (Quibdo, Valpes, Pasto…).

 The carnival of Barranquilla offers a wide range of dances (such as the mico and micas, from the Americas, the African congo and the paloteo from Spain ) and musical expressions issued from different Colombian cultures (mainly cumbia and its variations such as the puya and the porro).

 Malpelo island in Colombia It is located 506km from the Colombian coast and includes the island of Malpelo (350 hectares) as well as the surrounding marine area (857 150 hectares).
-This vast marine park, that is also the largest zone where fishing is forbidden in the tropical Pacific, is an habitat of a critical importance for a great number of internationally endangered marine species.
+This vast marine park, that is also the largest zone where fishing is forbidden in the tropical Pacific is a habitat of a critical importance for a great number of internationally endangered marine species.

-The San Agustin archeological park (World Heritage list)
+The San Agustin Archeological Park (World Heritage Lit)

 Cartagena (World Heritage list)

 Cartagena has the most complete fortifications in South America.
 A system of zones divides the city into three distinct districts: San Pedro with the cathedral and many Andalusian-style palaces, San Diego where merchants and the petty bourgeoisie lived, and Getsemani, the “popular” district.

 The village of San Basilio de Palenque, in the south of Cartagena, is known for its cultural, linguistic, musical and social practices of the descendants of Cimarrones slaves.

 The uniqueness of this tradition has been proclaimed “Masterpiece of the Oral and Intangible Heritage of Humanity” by the UNESCO.